-2 Defining Creative Leadership
+2 Defining Creative Leadership C

 Is there a difference between creative leadership and creativity?
 What is a creative leader, what are their attributes and roles?
 What is creativity and are we creative?
-These are the important questions we attempt to tackle to gain a better understanding of the Australian workforce's perceptions of both creativity and creative leadership.
-The results from this survey give us a peek into the Australian workforce's personal and professional life, displaying how creativity affects these areas.
+These are the important questions we attempt to tackle to gain a better understanding of Australian managements' perceptions of both creativity and creative leadership.
+The results from this survey give us a peek into the Australian managements' personal and professional life, displaying how creativity affects these areas.
 Looking at the responses, we are able to piece together the current perceptions on creativity, creative leadership, the differences, the perceived needs and the paradoxes there-in.

 Overall Australians consider themselves to be both creative and creative leaders.
 However, there is confusion about where this creativity comes from and how it applies to leaders and at work.
-The Australian workforce does not want to limit the definition or role of creativity but they are quick to limit the roles of the creative leader.
-The majority also divide professional and personal creativity, seeing a distinction between the two.
+Australian managers do not want to limit the definition or role of creativity but they are quick to limit the roles of the creative leader.
+The majority don't divide professional and personal creativity, seeing no distinction between the two.